-The DataStax ODBC driver for Apache Cassandra and DataStax Enterprise with CQL connector enables Business Intelligence (BI), analytics, and reporting on data that is stored in Apache Cassandra databases.
+The DataStax ODBC driver for Apache Cassandra and DataStax Enterprise with CQL connector enables Business Intelligence (BI), analytics, and reporting on data that is stored in Apache Cassandra databases, including support for databases hosted on the cloud as DataStax Astra databases.
 The driver complies with the ODBC 3.80 data standard and adds important functionality such as Unicode, as well as 32- and 64-bit support for high-performance computing environments on all platforms.